Erika Shaker says yes

 A one-off debt cancellation wouldn’t address the core issue of high education costs.
 But ending debt and tuition fees would make the long-term benefits of post-secondary accessible to all, allowing students to focus on gaining careers and living fulfilling lives.
 Let’s give the next generation room to grow.

-Giovanni Gallipoli, the professor of economics at the University of British Columbia, says no.
+Professor of economics at the University of British Columbia

 The debate of the financing of higher education has a long history.
 Supporters of debt forgiveness, or free post-secondary education, argue that the current system is unfair.
 Capable individuals from underprivileged backgrounds are especially disadvantaged.
 By forgiving student debt and making post-secondary education free, they argue, a basic inequity would be repaired.
 However appealing these arguments may sound, careful inspection suggests they are flawed.